naacl2022-reproducibility-track/naacl-utils/.github/ISSUE_TEMPLATE/beaker_permissions.md

 <!--
 If you haven't already done so, create an account on https://beaker.org.
 Then please fill in your Beaker username and other information below.

+The track organizers who can add you to the NAACL Beaker organization are located in the US, so please be patient if you submit your request outside of US working hours.
 -->

 Hi, please add me to the NAACL Beaker organization.